philippta/trip/README.md

 )
 ```

-`trip.New` creates a new transport similar to `trip.Default()`, but let's you specify the underlying transport to wrap, if you already have one.
-Typically you would use `trip.Default(...)`.
+`trip.New` creates a new transport similar to `trip.Default()`, but lets you specify the underlying transport to wrap, if you already have one.
+Typically, you would use `trip.Default(...)`.

 ```go
 trip.New(http.DefaultTransport,